 If you are towing a trailer with your Auto-Sleeper, the Gross Train Weight is the maximum allowable weight of the towing vehicle, the trailer and the mass of every item carried.
-The GTM is given by the base vehicle manufacturer and is unaffected by the Auto-Sleeper conversion.
+The figure is shown on the Vehicle Masses data chart on the next page.
 Please check your driving licence to ensure you are allowed to drive a vehicle combination at this weight.